Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Respect for the diversity of values, beliefs, traditions, languages and ways of life in society.

-The Board of Management makes decisions in relation to applications for enrolment in accordance with the school policy.
+The Board of Management makes decisions in relation to applications for enrolment in accordance with the school policy, while also operating under the Rules for National Schools, The Education Act (1998), The Education Welfare Act (2000), enacted sections of The Education of Persons with Special Education Needs Act (2004) and the Education (Admissions to Schools) Act 2018, all relevant equality legislation and Department of Education and Skills (DES) Circulars.
 It is bound by the Rules for National Schools, which provides inter alia that children may only be enrolled from the age of four (4) years upwards.
 Compulsory attendance does not apply, however, until the age of six (6) years.

-In deference to Scoil Naomh Áine’s Roman Catholic ethos, no child is refused admission for reasons of ethnicity; special educational needs; disability; language; gender; status; cultural values (religious, political or otherwise) or family and social circumstances.
+In deference to Scoil Naomh Áine’s Roman Catholic ethos, no child is refused admission for reasons of ethnicity; special educational needs; disability; language; gender; civil status; sexual orientation; race; cultural values (religious, political or otherwise) or family status and social circumstances.

 Size of the classroom